Skip to main content Skip to footer

 Sourcing

-Coventry University is a two star Fairtrade University, this accreditation is awarded to us by the Fairtrade Foundation for working to raise awareness with our students of the issues of ethical and sustainable consumption, and increasing the availability of Fairtrade products in our outlets, including tea and coffee.
+Coventry University is a one star Fairtrade University, this accreditation was awarded to us by the Fairtrade Foundation in June 2026 for working to raise awareness with our students of the issues of ethical and sustainable consumption, and increasing the availability of Fairtrade products in our outlets, including tea and coffee.
 Fairtrade is about better prices, decent working conditions, local sustainability, and fair terms of trade for farmers and workers in the developing world.

 Reduce, Reuse and Recycle